CSB-KUL/yMap/README.md

 (each folder contains three files, one with mutations analysis, pvalue and a biogrid id corresponding to mutated proteins)

 PTMs

 domains

 A-B-sites

 Nucleotide_binding

 PDB

 PPI

 PPI/acetylation

 PPI/Phosphorylation

 PPI/ubiquitination

 Interface

 Interface/ubiquitination

 Interface/acetylation

 Interface/Phosphorylation

 PTMs_hotSpot

 PTMs_between_proteins

 PTMs_witnin_proteins

-#Introduction to all the methods (How to work with in ymap.py)
+#Introduction to all the methods
+		(How individual methods work in ymap)

 NOTE: change the name of the mutations containing file to ‘mutated_proteins.txt’ (see example data) and copy to the cd path/to/ymap

 Functions name			Description

+mutation_types_file()
-mutation_types_file()		to get the mutations quality (Synonymous, Non-Synonymous or Stop codon) in the file containing genome coordinates of mutation with knowledge of ref. and mutated base; furthermore the ‘mutation.txt’ from this code will be used to further other methods n map to get the summary file.
+		to get the mutations quality (Synonymous, Non-Synonymous or Stop codon) in the file containing genome coordinates of mutation with knowledge of ref. and mutated base; furthermore the ‘mutation.txt’ from this code will be used to further other methods n map to get the summary file.

+pTMdata()
-pTMdata()		Downloads UpiProt data as a raw txt file (uniprot_mod_raw.txt)
+		Downloads UpiProt data as a raw txt file (uniprot_mod_raw.txt)

+clean()
-clean()			cleans file 'uniprot_mod_raw.txt' into 'PTMs.txt'
+		cleans file 'uniprot_mod_raw.txt' into 'PTMs.txt'

+iD()
-iD()			Downloads different yeast IDs from UniProt (yeastID.txt)
+		Downloads different yeast IDs from UniProt (yeastID.txt)

+pmap()
-pmap()			combine yeast PTM and IDs into one file(PTM_id_file.txt)
+		combine yeast PTM and IDs into one file(PTM_id_file.txt)

+ptm_map()
-ptm_map()		Gives a file containing mutated proteins at PTMs with their positions
+		Gives a file containing mutated proteins at PTMs with their positions

+dclean()
-dclean()		prepares raw Uniprot data (uniprot_mod_raw.txt) for yeast domains mutations analysis (domains.txt)
+		prepares raw Uniprot data (uniprot_mod_raw.txt) for yeast domains mutations analysis (domains.txt)

+d_map()
-d_map()			combine domains.txt and yeastID.txt into one file (id_domain.txt)
+		combine domains.txt and yeastID.txt into one file (id_domain.txt)

+dmap()
-dmap()			map mutations to proteins domains (domains_mapped.txt)
+		map mutations to proteins domains (domains_mapped.txt)

+enrich()
-enrich()		Gives p-value of pathways underlying the mutated proteins at for all type of data analysed the methods (either
-			PTMs, domains and/or active - binding sites, structural and DNA-protein binding motifs or PTMcode/PTMfunc data)
+		Gives p-value of pathways underlying the mutated proteins at for all type of data analysed the methods (either PTMs, domains and/or active - binding sites, structural and DNA-protein binding motifs or PTMcode/PTMfunc data)

+ab()
-ab()			prepares raw Uniprot data (uniprot_mod_raw.txt) for yeast active and binding sites mutation analysis (bact.txt)
+		prepares raw Uniprot data (uniprot_mod_raw.txt) for yeast active and binding sites mutation analysis (bact.txt)

+id()
-id()			combine bact.txt and yeastID.txt into one file (sites_id.txt)
+		combine bact.txt and yeastID.txt into one file (sites_id.txt)

+mmap()
-mmap()			map mutations to proteins active and bindings sites (ab_mutation_file.txt)
+		map mutations to proteins active and bindings sites (ab_mutation_file.txt)

+nucleotide()
-nucleotide()		prepares the UniProt data for the nucleotide motifs mapping to mutations
+		prepares the UniProt data for the nucleotide motifs mapping to mutations

+n_map()
-n_map()			maps the file from previous method to yeastID file
+		maps the file from previous method to yeastID file

+nucleotide_map()
-nucleotide_map()	maps mutations to the nucleotide binding motifs
+		maps mutations to the nucleotide binding motifs

+bioGrid()
-bioGrid()		Downloads BioGrid ids of yeast proteins from UniProt (uniprot_bioGrid.txt)
+		Downloads BioGrid ids of yeast proteins from UniProt (uniprot_bioGrid.txt)

+preWeb()
-preWeb()		combines mutated proteins with uniprot_bioGrid.txt in a file (biog.txt)
+		combines mutated proteins with uniprot_bioGrid.txt in a file (biog.txt)

 Web()			Automated opening the web links of BioGrid db for further network and pathways analyses of mutated proteins.
 WARNING.
 It requires powerful machines to open new tabs for each multiple proteins